drprotoon/siz/DEPLOYMENT.md

 3. **CSS not loading**: We've simplified the build process and created proper configuration files for PostCSS and Tailwind.

-4. **API routes not working**: We've removed the api/index.js file and its route from vercel.json to ensure the application uses its own internal API.
+4. **API routes not working**: We've updated server.js to handle API requests with mock data and added CORS support to fix 405 Method Not Allowed errors.

 5. **PostCSS or Tailwind errors**: We've created simplified .mjs versions of configuration files that work with ESM.